Okita0512/Quantum_Dynamics/README.md

 ======================

 updated on 12/24/2024: uploaded the shortened RDM file "prop-rho2.dat" to Fig S2 so that it does not exceed the size limit.
+The corresponding plotting script needs to be modified to read the correct data file.